 From Sega Retro

-After the international success of the game, Naka, who had grown restless with upper management at Sega of Japan, left the company only to be rehired by its western branch in the form of the Sega Technical Institute, wooed by its original head Mark Cerny.
-Coming to America along with Yasuhara (who had been scheduled to become a part of STI before Sonic the Hedgehog had begun development), the pair would go on to continue the main line of Sonic the Hedgehog titles, albeit without the Sonic Team moniker.
-Sonic the Hedgehog 2, Sonic 3, Sonic & Knuckles, and the Ohshima-led Sonic CD developed in Japan.
+With the title becoming an international success, Naka, who had grown restless with upper management at Sega of Japan, left the company only to be rehired by the Sega Technical Institute, wooed by its original head Mark Cerny.
+Coming to America along with Yasuhara (who had been scheduled to become a part of STI before Sonic the Hedgehog had begun development), the pair would go on to continue the main line of Sonic titles that would define the Mega Drive's library.
+Though no longer in the game's credits, the Sonic Team moniker would live on the Japanese packaging for Sonic the Hedgehog 2, Sonic 3, Sonic & Knuckles, and the Ohshima-led Sonic CD developed in Japan.